Terranova Homes & Care Limited v Service and Food Workers Union Nga Ringa Tota Incorporated: Factual background

 TerraNova operates rest home facilities in New Zealand.
 In 2009, 92 percent of the 33,000 workers in the aged care sector in New Zealand were women.
 In June 2012, 106 of the 110 caregivers employed by TerraNova were women.
 No party in the case contended that the four male caregivers were paid more than their female colleagues for doing the same work.
-However, the respondents argued that this did not mean equal pay exists, rather that the male caregivers' wages were reduced because care giving was seen as "women’s work".
+However, the respondents argued that this did not mean equal pay exists, rather that the male caregivers' wages were reduced because care giving was seen as "women's work".
 Caregivers employed by TerraNova were paid between $13.50 and $15 per hour.
 Where each caregiver fell in that range was based on an assessment of their competence.

 Two proceedings were brought against TerraNova in the Employment Court in 2013, both in relation to allegations that it paid its caregivers lower wages that it would otherwise pay if its work force was not predominantly made up of women.
 The first proceeding was brought by Kristine Bartlett, a rest home caregiver employed by TerraNova.
 Her statement of claim pleaded two causes of action: that TerraNova's failure to provide for equal pay breached the Equal Pay Act, and also that it breached schedule 1B of the Employment Relations Act 2000.
 She sought an order determining what rate would represent equal pay and an order amending her employment contract to reflect that rate.
-The second proceeding was brought by Service and Food Workers Union Nga Ringa Tota Inc (the Union), on behalf of 15 caregivers who were members of the Union, and who considered the wage rates not to provide for equal pay within the meaning of the Equal Pay Act.
-The Union sought a statement under s 9 of the Equal Pay Act of the general principles of equal pay.
+The second proceeding was brought by the Service and Food Workers Union Nga Ringa Tota Inc (the union), on behalf of 15 caregivers who were members of the union, and who considered the wage rates not to provide for equal pay within the meaning of the Equal Pay Act.
+The union sought a statement under s 9 of the Equal Pay Act of the general principles of equal pay.
 Individual employees do not have the right to make applications under s 9; this, the Court of Appeal assumed, was the reason that two separate proceedings were brought in the Employment Court.
-The Court of Appeal noted in its judgement that, "rather unhelpfully", the statement sought by the Union consists simply of a restatement of the statutory provisions.
+The Court of Appeal noted in its judgement that, "rather unhelpfully", the statement sought by the union consists simply of a restatement of the statutory provisions.

-The Court also noted that there was a regrettable lack of clarity in the way the Employment Court dealt with the preliminary questions.
+The court also noted that there was a regrettable lack of clarity in the way the Employment Court dealt with the preliminary questions.
 This was primarily caused by confusion as to which of the proceedings the Employment Court was referring to at various points in its judgement.
 It also failed to explain how it intended to carry out a s 9 application, or how a s 9 hearing would add to or differ from a determination of the claim already before them, filed by Ms Bartlett.
-Further complicating matters was the fact that the Court of Appeal was being asked to decide on a question of law before a full examination of facts in a lower court.
+Further complicating matters was that the Court of Appeal was being asked to decide on a question of law before a full examination of facts in a lower court.
 This required them to take an approach which did not prejudge the outcome of the following inquiry.